 U.S. Virgin Islands

-That Texas, California and New York are at the top is no surprise, given the size of their economies.
-And the East Coast is where the virus has concentrated early — and where states were likely to have tighter stay-at-home orders in March.
+That Texas, California, Florida and New York received the most funds and the highest number of loans is no surprise, given the size of their economies.
+And the East Coast is where the virus hit early — and where many states were likely to have tighter stay-at-home orders throughout the outbreak.

-Most of these states are also home to large cities, where businesses have been hit particularly hard.
-Alaska, on the other hand, has a smaller population and wasn't hit by the virus until later than most of the lower 48.
+Most of the states that received the most funding are also home to large cities, where businesses have been hit particularly hard.
+The US territories, which received the fewest funds, have smaller populations and were affected by the virus differently than the contiguous US.